 Hold Open Devices: Mechanical or manual hold open devices are not permitted for use in rated assemblies.
 Restricting a door from closing negates its ability to perform as a protective barrier.
 Electromagnetic door holders that release the door in the presence or smoke fire are the only hold open devices permitted to hold the door opened.

-Gaskets & Seals: Smoke gaskets must meet smoke and draft control requirements.
+Gaskets & Seals: Smoke gaskets on fire doors must meet smoke and draft control requirements.
 The gaskets must be fire listed and approved for use in a smoke and draft control assembly.
 A door sweep or bottom seal is not a required.
 A gasket is required to provide a seal where the door meets the stop at the top and on both sides.
 Meeting edge gaskets are required between 2 leaves of a pair.

 NFPA 80-1999 “Standard for Fire Doors and Fire Windows”